SFDC-Assets/Lightning-Barcode-Scanner/README.md

 ### Salesforce Mobile Links

 If you create a URL that begins with `salesforce1://`, you can view Salesforce records (as well as edit, follow, and download them) directly inside the Salesforce Mobile app.
-For a complete list of things you can do with this URL scheme, (check out the documentation)[https://resources.docs.salesforce.com/sfdc/pdf/salesforce1_url_schemes.pdf].
+For a complete list of things you can do with this URL scheme, [check out the documentation](https://resources.docs.salesforce.com/sfdc/pdf/salesforce1_url_schemes.pdf).

 ## How to Deploy This Package to Your Org